Location:

 Minimum age of volunteers: 16

-Volunteer Type: Adult, Senior (55+), Student Service Learning, Intern
+Volunteer Type: Adult, Senior (55+), Youth, Student Service Learning, Intern

 Job Type: Long-term (6 months+)